citp/privacy-policy-historical/m/mu/mus/musafir.com.md

 ### What information we collect from you

   * In General.
-We receive and store any information you enter on our Website or give us in any other way.
-This includes information that can identify you ("personal information"), including your first and last name, telephone number, postal and e-mail addresses.
+We receive and store all non-sensitive information you enter on our Website or give us in any other way.
+This includes information that can identify you ("personal information"), including your first and last name, telephone number, postal and e-mail addresses, but excludes sensitive information such as your credit/debit card number.
 We also may request information about your traveler preferences, including meal requests, seat selection, frequent flyer/hotel/car rental program information, and ticketing options.
 You can choose not to provide information to us, but in general some information about you is required in order for you to register as a member; purchase products or services; complete a traveler profile; participate in a survey, contest, or sweepstakes; ask us a question; or initiate other transactions on our site.
   * Passenger Information.
 When you make travel or other arrangements for someone else through Musafir.com, we will request personal information and travel preferences about that individual.
 You should obtain the consent of other individuals prior to providing Musafir.com with their personal information and travel preferences, as any access to view or change their information will be available only through your account.
   * Information from Other Sources.
 We also may periodically obtain information about you from our business partners and other independent third-party sources and add it to our account information.
 Examples of information we may receive include: updated delivery and address information, which we use to correct our records and to facilitate proper delivery of travel information; and demographic information, which we use to better understand your potential purchasing preferences.
   * Automatic Information.
 We automatically collect some information about your computer when you visit Musafir.com.
 For example, we will collect your IP address, Web browser software (such as Netscape Navigator or Internet Explorer), and referring Website.
 We also may collect information about your online activity, such as trips viewed and purchases made.
 One of our goals in collecting this automatic information is to help customize your user experience.